2024 Solar Incentives Guide for Thomasville, NC - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have heard of.
-The Federal Solar Investment Tax Credit, or ITC, is the most well-known federal solar incentive.
-The ITC allows you to claim a tax credit for a specific percentage of your solar system's cost.
+Federal incentives are the type of incentives that you are most likely to have some knowledge of.
+The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a percentage of your solar system's cost.

-Have questions about how the ITC applies to your specific situation?
-Reach out to your local Thomasville solar panel installer to get more information.
+Wondering how the ITC applies to your specific situation?
+Get in touch with your local Thomasville solar panel installer to get more information.

 More information about the new Inflation Reduction Act can be found here.
-Your local Thomasville solar panel installation experts can answer your questions and explain how the new Clean Energy Credit applies to you.
+The easiest way to fully understand how the new Clean Energy Credit applies to you is to get in touch with your local Thomasville solar panel installation expert.

 State & Local Solar Incentives